 14. Het Plein

-Originally a garden used to grow vegetable for the Binnenhof castle, Het Plein (literally, "The Square") is a pleasant square in downtown The Hague surrounded by historic government buildings and popular restaurant and bars.
+Originally a garden used to grow vegetable for the Binnenhof, Het Plein (literally, "The Square") is a pleasant square in The Hague surrounded by historic government buildings and popular restaurant and bars.
 Often the scenario of popular demonstrations against government policies, there is a statue in the middle of the square depicting William of Orange, considered the founding father of the Dutch nation.

 15. Korte Vijverberg & Lange Voorhout

 Going up Korte Vijverber, you can witness a different view of the facade of Binnenhof and Mauritshuis while getting to Lange Voorhout.
 This region was a former extension of The Hague Forest, the oldest forest in the Netherlands, but now stands a iconic L-shaped street bordered on all sides by beautiful townhouses from the XVIII century.
-The square with its majestic rows of linden trees, first planted by the Holy Roman Emperor Charles V, nowadays hosts a very good antique and book market on Thursdays and Sundays.
+The square with its majestic rows of linden trees, first planted by Emperor Charles V, nowadays hosts an antique and book market on Thursdays and Sundays.

 16. Hotel des Indes